 Date: July 2015 – February 2016

-Service: Interpretive plan (see table of contents below) – we engaged with the various stakeholders, identified goals, objectives and interpretive themes, developed template designs for several styles of signage including fabrication designs and approximate costings.
+Service: Interpretive plan – we engaged with the various stakeholders, identified goals, objectives and interpretive themes, developed template designs for several styles of signage including fabrication designs and approximate costings.

 Client: Parkes Shire Council